Bacterial circadian rhythm: Visualizing the clockwork's "gears": structural biology of clock proteins

-An alternative view for the core mechanism of this remarkable clock is based on observations of the ATPase activity of KaiC.
+While the KaiABC phosphorylation/complex cycle can explain key features of this biochemical circadian oscillator, especially how it can link to the output pathways that regulate global gene expression patterns, it does not provide an explanation for why the oscillator has a period of approximately 24 hours, nor how it can be "temperature compensated."
+Phosphorylation/dephosphorylation reactions and protein complex associations/dissassociations can be very rapid, so why does this biochemical oscillator have a period that is as slow as 24 hours and yet still be so precise?
+One model is that the rate-limiting reaction that determines the period is the very slow rate of ATP hydrolysis by KaiC.
 KaiC hydrolyses ATP at the remarkably slow rate of only 15 ATP molecules per KaiC monomer per 24 hours.
 The rate of this ATPase activity is temperature compensated, and the activities of wild-type and period-mutant KaiC proteins are directly proportional to their in vivo circadian frequencies, suggesting that the ATPase activity defines the circadian period.
 Therefore, some authors have proposed that the KaiC ATPase activity constitutes the most fundamental reaction underlying circadian periodicity in cyanobacteria.
+Structural analyses of the KaiC ATPase suggested that the slowness of this ATP hydrolysis arises from sequestration of a lytic water molecule in an unfavorable position and coupling of ATP hydrolysis to a peptide isomerization, thereby increasing the activation energy of ATP hydrolysis and slowing it to a 24 hour timescale.

 Circadian advantage

 In the context of bacterial circadian rhythms, specifically in cyanobacteria, circadian advantage refers to the improved competitive advantage of strains of cyanobacteria that "resonate" with the environmental circadian rhythm.
 For example, consider a strain with a free-running period (FRP) of 24 hours that is co-cultured with a strain that has a free-running period (FRP) of 30 hours in a light-dark cycle of 12 hours light and 12 hours dark (LD 12:12).
 The strain that has a 24-hour FRP will out-compete the 30-hour strain over time under these LD 12:12 conditions.
 On the other hand, in a light-dark cycle of 15 hours light and 15 hours darkness, the 30-hour strain will out-compete the 24-hour strain.
 Moreover, rhythmic strains of cyanobacteria will out-compete arhythmic strains in 24-h light/dark cycles, but in continuous light, arhythmic strains are able to co-exist with wild-type cells in mixed cultures.